 Team WLSL holds the current Guinness World Record™ for the largest simultaneous swimming lesson, which stands at 32,450 participants from 13 different countries across five continents.
 The 2013 WLSL event generated more than 50 million media impressions, spreading the event’s important message to hundreds of thousands of families.

 Tragically, drowning remains the leading cause of unintended-injury related death for children ages 1-5, and the second leading cause of accidental death for children under 14.
 Research shows participation in formal swimming lessons can reduce the risk of drowning by 88% among children ages 1-4, yet many kids do not receive formal swimming or water safety training.

-The Harris County Sheriff’s Office has partnered with University of Houston to conduct a half hour water safety course that will include water safety awareness, entries, breathing, floating and stroke competence skills.
+The Harris County Sheriff’s Office has partnered with the University of Houston to conduct a half-hour water safety course that will include water safety awareness, entries, breathing, floating, and stroke competence skills.